Darkpaster/Darkpaster.github.io/src/content/topics/en/society/problem-list.md

 _Example:_ Ecotourism brings money for nature reserve protection, but tourist presence disrupts ecosystems.
 To preserve nature, it must be turned into a commodity.

 **146. The Paradox of "Ecological Consciousness Through Consumption"**
 _Example:_ Buying "eco-products" gives a sense of caring for nature but increases overall consumption volume.
-Green consumerism is worse than regular—it removes guilt from purchases.
+Green consumerism is worse than regular — it removes guilt from purchases.

 **147. The Effect of "Nature Therapy Through Its Destruction"**
 _Example:_ The popularity of "forest bathing" and eco-therapy leads to overcrowding of natural recreation areas, destroying the very ecosystems meant to heal people.